Atlas of Rural and Small-Town America

 - Jobs: Economic data from the Bureau of Labor Statistics and other sources, including information on employment trends, unemployment, and industrial composition of employment from the ACS.

-- County classifications: The rural-urban continuum, economic dependence, persistent poverty, persistent child poverty, population loss, onshore oil/natural gas counties, and other ERS county typology codes.
+- County classifications: Categorical variables including the rural-urban continuum codes, economic dependence codes, persistent poverty, persistent child poverty, population loss, onshore oil/natural gas counties, and other ERS county typology codes.

 - Income: Data on median household income, per capita income, and poverty (including child poverty).

-- Veterans: Data on veterans, including service period, education, unemployment, income, and demographic characteristics.
+- Veterans: Data on veterans, including service period, education, unemployment, income, and other demographic characteristics.

 What can users do with the atlas?